Jay1912-pixel/Financial-Analytic-Report/README.md

 ✅ Fetching datasets automatically from Google Drive
 ✅ Performing data cleaning and preprocessing using Python
 ✅ Storing cleaned data in MySQL
+✅ Running advanced SQL analysis queries  # 📊 Financial Analytics Automation Pipeline

+An end-to-end automated data analytics project built using Python, MySQL, Google Drive API, Power BI, and Power Automate.

+This project automates the complete analytics workflow — from data extraction and transformation to dashboard reporting and workflow automation.

+---

+# 🚀 Project Overview

+This project was developed to create an automated financial analytics pipeline capable of:

+✅ Fetching datasets automatically from Google Drive
+✅ Performing data cleaning and preprocessing using Python
+✅ Storing cleaned data in MySQL
 ✅ Running advanced SQL analysis queries
 ✅ Building an interactive Power BI dashboard
 ✅ Automating reporting workflows using Power Automate